vb-consulting/Norm.net/Documentation/reference/parameters.md

     .Single();
 ```

-- This example uses an **anonymous object instance** to create a named parameters `d`, `b`, `i`, `s` and `˙null` with associated values.
+- This example uses an **anonymous object instance** to create the named parameters `d`, `b`, `i`, `s` and `˙null` with associated values.

-- In this example paramaters appears in different order, because they are mapped by name, not by position.
+- In this example, parameters appear in different order, because they are mapped by name, not by position.

 - Note that `@null` starts with the `@` prefix because `null` is a C# keyword and the `@` prefix is ignored.

+---

 #### Using Object Instances